kenjyco/base/README.md

       environment containing a number of python packages (like `asciinema`, `awscli`, `flake8`, `twine`, `httpie`, `grip`, and more)
     - you can run `tools-py-install-all` later if desired

+With no arguments, the existing default package setup is used. `extras` keeps that default setup and adds the optional CLI packages listed above. `minimal` is the package-manager-free lightweight setup.

 ### Interactive prompts during installation